frederic-perez/AmE-dictionary/data/dictionary.md

 __bays__ _n_
 __bazillion__
 __BB__ _n_ :three: A small pellet fired from an air rifle or BB gun.
 (BBs) _He tilted more BBs into the tiny holes of his game._ _His eyes came together like BBs, then refocused on my face._
+__be (one’s) last resort__ _idiom_ To be the only remaining thing or person that may help one or be of any use after all other options have been exhausted.
 __be (someone’s) call__ _idiom_ :dart: To be ultimately left up to someone to decide.
 __be (someone’s) huckleberry__ _idiom_ (dated) To be well or perfectly suited to someone’s job, need, or purpose.
 __be (the) bomb__ _idiom_ To be excellent, extremely entertaining, or of very high quality.